google/ksp/README.md

   ```

 * In the new module's `build.gradle.kts`, do the following:
-  * Apply the `kotlin-ksp` plugin with the specified version.
+  * Apply the `symbol-processing` plugin with the specified version.
   * Add `ksp(<your processor>)` to the list of dependencies.
 * Run `./gradlew build`.
 You can find the generated code under
   `build/generated/source/ksp`.